strapi/documentation/docusaurus/docs/status.md

 This beta website contains the current draft of the new documentation.

-We will switch this website to be the main documentation once content parity with the existing, complete Strapi documentation → [docs.strapi.io](https:/.strapi.io) is reached.
+We will switch this website to be the main documentation once content parity with the existing, complete Strapi documentation available at [docs.strapi.io](https:/.strapi.io) is reached.

+To find what you're looking for on this beta website:

+- click on one of the Developer Docs or User Guide links at the top of the page then browse from there
+- use the search bar at the top right
+- or use the content conversion progress section below for a complete list of existing and upcoming pages

-Once the initial content is fully converted (see the progress below), we will gradually improve the documentation further, for instance, introducing a new structure and adding more in-depth and interactive content for both beginners and more advanced users.
+Once the initial content is fully converted, we will gradually improve the documentation further, adding a new homepage, introducing a new structure, and adding more in-depth and interactive content for both beginners and more advanced users.
 Stay tuned!

 <!-- TODO: update with actual communication link -->
 In the meantime, we would love to hear your feedback, so [please let us know](https://forum.strapi.io)!